 Biovision implemented an ambitious programme in its jubilee year of 2018, which was enhanced by additional, one-off jubilee activities with project partners in Africa and Switzerland.
 To cover these diverse activities and innovations, Biovision budgeted for a planned deficit.
 The deficit of 0.66 million Swiss francs, is covered by purposive reserves.
 Furthermore, the liquid assets and reserves of Biovision are a guarantee, irrespective of unforeseeable fluctuations in fundraising, that the Foundation can continue to function, remain innovative and secure its activities in the longer term.

-Deployment and source of funds averaged over five years from 2013-2017:
+Deployment and source of funds averaged over five years:

 As a ZEWO-certified foundation, Biovision fulfills the accounting regulations for non-profit organisations in Switzerland.
 Furthermore our financial accounting adheres to the Swiss GAAP FER 21 principles for non-profit organizations and is audited by external auditors.

 In its fundraising, Biovision is committed to the ethical guidelines of "Swissfundraising".